Faculty and Staff (Accessibility)

 In some circumstances, the nature and degree of disability can mean that no accommodation would enable an individual to meet the essential academic requirements or behavioural expectations of a course or program.
 In these cases, the University is not required to accommodate and may refuse to provide accommodations.
 However, all efforts must be made to survey all reasonable options.

-Academic departments can facilitate accommodations by outlining clear essential requirements for their programs.
-Please see the Vice Provost's 2014 statement addressed to Academic administators and senior administrators, who are members of the Principals, Deans, Academic Directors and Chairs Committee (PDAD&C).
+Please see the statement addressed to Academic Administrators and Senior Administrators, who are members of the Principals, Deans, Academic Directors and Chairs Committee (PDAD&C).

 Faculty and staff roles